nodeschool/montreal/CONTRIBUTING.md

 # Contributing to NodeSchool Montreal

+## Don't Modify gh-pages Branch

+First off, don't directly modify the gh-pages branch, as this is auto generated based on changes in the master branch.

+What you should do is follow the instructions here on using Jekyll.
+This is important, due to the use of a number of extensions not supported the Jekyll environment used by gh-pages.

 ## Development

 We use [Jekyll](https://jekyllrb.com/) to build [http://nodeschool.io/montreal](http://nodeschool.io/montreal).
 If you want to run the site or develop it locally you'll have to install the gems in our Gemfile: